liatrio/liatrio-dora-api/README.md

       * `issue_url`: A link to the issue that was created to track the failed deployment
       * `change_url`: A link to the change that caused the deployment

-* teams
+### `/teams`

 * This will return a list of teams and their associated repositories from the GitHub Org you have supplied as an env var.
   * Method: `GET`
   * Parameters: None
   * The response will be a JSON blob containing the following: